Have fleetwide catches stayed within quotas?

 Prior to implementation of the Northeast Multispecies Sector Program, the groundfish fishery was managed with effort limits (Management Framework), complicating any analysis that attempts to track longer term changes in catch-to-quota and compare trends before and after the onset of the sector program.
 Moreover, the catch levels upon which effort limits were based were targets rather than limits, were not available for all species consistently through baseline years, and spanned multiple sectors of the fishery.
 For example, target total allowable catches for some stocks accounted for the sum of commercial landings, plus discards, recreational landings and Canadian landings, while for other cases only commercial landings were available for monitoring.
 As a result of these data discrepancies, comparisons before and after the catch share program are not very meaningful for this indicator.

 Fishermen under days-at-sea management were not managed to strict catch limits, and they did not have strong incentives to avoid overfished species.
-However, fishermen in the groundfish s fishery had difficulty catching large amounts of available fish due to few days-at-sea or low quotas for overfished species like Atlantic cod.
+However, fishermen in the groundfish fishery had difficulty catching large amounts of available fish due to few days-at-sea or low quotas for overfished species like Atlantic cod.

 While the catch-to-quota data before and after the catch share program cannot be compared, comparison of catch targets to actual catches is useful to provide context for the catch share period.
-Generally, abundant species like haddock were captured well below the catch targets, while high value species such as cod and SNE yellowtail flounder were captured near, or sometimes over the catch targets.
-For instance, in 2009 only 7 percent of the GB haddock catch target was caught, while cod catches were over 75 percent of catch target.
+Generally, abundant species like haddock were captured well below the catch targets, while high value species such as cod and SNE yellowtail flounder were captured near, or sometimes over, the catch targets.
+For instance, in 2009 only 7 percent of the GB haddock catch target was caught, while cod catches were over 75 percent of the catch target.

 One reason for low catches relative to targets is that the management response to depleted species was to reduce the number of allowable days-at-sea, which prevented the fishery from catching abundant and healthy stocks.

 Additionally, fishermen were limited by many other factors.
-Cod trip limits, area closures, the seasonal availability of species, weather conditions, low market demand for some species, and changing ocean conditions limited fishermen’ abilities to catch target species.
+Cod trip limits, area closures, the seasonal availability of species, weather conditions, low market demand for some species, and changing ocean conditions limited fishermen’s abilities to catch target species.
 The economic impacts of low catch-to-quota ratios during the baseline period are discussed in Financial Viability of the Fishery: Landings.

 During Catch Share Program